ylchan87/systemd_watchdog_test/README.md

 two key things to note:
 - `/bin/systemd-notify --ready;` : notify systemd out server is now up and running, else systemd will think the server is still initializing

-- `/bin/systemd-notify WATCHDOG=1;` : notify systemd out server is still healthy, don't kill it yet.
+- `/bin/systemd-notify WATCHDOG=1;` : notify systemd that out server is still healthy, don't kill it yet.

 # Ref